 Board-certified urologist, Dr. Carl Ogletree has over 15 years of experience using a cystoscopy to diagnose patients suffering from bladder conditions in Sugar Land, TX.
 He will provide you with a comprehensive diagnosis so that he can provide you with the best treatment option for you.
-For more information, contact our office at (281) 565-3569 and schedule an appointment today!
+For more information, contact our urology office in Sugar Land at (281) 565-3569 to schedule an appointment today!

 Dr. Ogletree commonly performs cystoscopies in order to accurately diagnose a patient’s symptoms that are likely caused by a condition of the urethra or bladder, including:

 - Bladder stones

 - Benign prostatic hyperplasia (BPH), which is also known as an enlarged prostate

 - Bladder cancer

 All of the conditions mentioned will become much more aggressive over time if left untreated, which will lead to worsening symptoms such as loss of control over the bladder, sepsis, or even death.
 To prevent such an extreme outcome, it is much better for the patient and their long-term health to diagnose the cause of their discomfort as soon as possible.

 To begin this procedure, a small tube called a cystoscope is inserted into the patient’s urethra.
 Inside of this tube exists a camera that transmits images from inside the urethra and bladder to a monitor in front of Dr. Ogletree so that he can clearly see these internal organs.